+It is imperative that we protect this vital asset against invasive species.
+Asian carp have been found less than ten miles from Lake Michigan.
 If Asian carp establish populations in the Great Lakes, they will devastate the region’s fishing and boating industries.
-It is imperative we act quickly to take the necessary steps to protect our Great Lakes.
+The Army Corps of Engineers must act quickly to take the necessary steps to protect our Great Lakes.

 More on Great Lakes